 Student Event Planners

-When you are in the initial stage of planning an event, please stop by the Conferences and Events office.
-We are your first stop for planning events, and we make event planning simple!
-We will help you with event logistical support, and guide you through the event planning process so you can plan successful events at L&C.
+When you are in the initial stages of planning an event, please stop by the Conferences and Events office.
+We are your first stop for planning events, and we make the event planning process simple!
+We will help you with event logistical support, and can guide you through the planning steps leading to successful events at L&C.